sca-marshals/marshal-docs/equestrian/equestrian_handbook.md

 6. Maximum weight should not exceed 4-pounds.
 7. Thrusting tips are not allowed in mounted combat.

+##### Other weapons
-##### Weapons constructed other than as set out above may be approved on a kingdom level basis for use in Mounted Crest Combat or Heavy Mounted Combat.
+Weapons constructed other than as set out above may be approved on a kingdom level basis for use in Mounted Crest Combat or Heavy Mounted Combat.
 Construction methods for these weapons vary; therefore only weapons equivalent to the weapons described above shall be used.
 If there is a question regarding equivalency, the KEO shall make the determination.

 ##### Mounted Games
 Riders may use hand held weapons made of non-brittle materials.
 All tips and edges should be blunted.